hemantaph/gwsnr/docs/detectionstatistics.md

   </figcaption>
 </figure>

+In a realistic matched-filter search, the optimal template that perfectly matches the signal is not known.
+However, if the distribution of templates in the relevant parameter space is dense enough, and the signal strength is high enough (e.g. $\rho_{\rm opt}>9$ for O4), then the distribution of $\rho_{\rm mf}$, maximized over templates, will be approximately normal with mean $\rho_{\rm opt}$ and standard deviation 1.
+This is discussed in more detail in [Essick et. al. 2023a](https://arxiv.org/abs/2307.02765).

 ## Detection Statistics in a Bayesian Context

 Bayesian inference offers a formal method for hypothesis testing, providing a powerful framework to assess whether the detector data contains a gravitational wave signal.
 The problem is structured as a comparison between two competing models: the null hypothesis, $\mathcal{H}_0$, which posits that the data $d$ consists solely of noise ($d = n$), and the alternative hypothesis, $\mathcal{H}_1$, which posits that the data contains a signal embedded in noise ($d = n + h$).